writing coach • ghostwriter • editor

 Maggie is the most published writer you've never heard of.
 She brings decades of experience in marketing and publishing.
 She has guided and written for thousands of people including college presidents, self-made millionaires, marketing executives, Wall Street whizzes, preachers, bikers, entertainers, (think Emmy award-winning), athletes, and more.

-She is a member of London’s Society of Authors and the U.S. based Sisters in Crime.
+She is a member of London’s Society of Authors, The Authors Guild, Independent Book Publishers Association, and Sisters in Crime.
 She has served as an Executive Director with the American Advertising Association and a President in the American Marketing Association.

 Her work has won a MACPA for Feature Writing and a Marketing Association Spark!
 Award.